Open source · Docker isolation · One command

 caps:

-mount: git, ssh, env, hooks
+mount: git, ssh, env, hooks, gh

-sandbox: docker (escapes)
+sandbox: docker (breaks isolation)

 Claude Code (full permissions)